SongshGeo/shifting_baseline/docs/api/constants.md

 # Constants Module

-The `past1000.constants` module provides essential constants and configuration values used throughout the Past1000 library.
+The `shifting_baseline.constants` module provides essential constants and configuration values used throughout the Shifting Baseline library.

 ## Overview